Let me explain why perimenopause is hot.

 Cognitive behaviour therapy (CBT) and mindfulness practices can help to reduce your stress.
 CBT or talk therapy is shown to provide benefits in mood and quality of life with regard to hot flashes.
 It’s really about challenging negative thoughts so that they don’t make the experience worse.

 Like my mentor and hero, try not to frame a hot flash as mortifying.
 Be kind to yourself, seek help, and move on.
+And remember, perimenopause is hot; as in sexy as hell.

 When it comes to mindfulness there are many options, including meditation, breathing exercises, or just setting a timer throughout the day to pause, close your eyes, and pay attention to how you are feeling.
 Whether it be 2 minutes a day or an hour a day, the benefits of pursuing the mind-body connection in all aspects of our lives are well-studied and should be on everyone’s to-do list.